tri-cods/html-css/sections/03-basic.md

 Within the root element of the basic template above, you'll notice the two main sections of all HTML documents: a head section (demarcated by `<head>` and `</head>`) and a body section (demarcated by `<body>` and `</body>`).

-The **head section** contains basic information about the file such as the title, keywords, authors, a short description, and so on.
-The title here will appear in your browser tab.
+The **head** branch contains basic metadata about the file such as the title, keywords, authors, a short description, and so on.
+None of this metadata will appear on the webpage itself (though the title here will appear in your browser tab), but it provides instructions and context for your browser.
 This is also where you will link to external resources such as CSS files.

-The **body section** contains the content to be displayed on the page, including paragraphs, images, links, and more, and indicates how this content is to be structured on the page.
+The **body** branch contains all the content to be displayed on the page, including paragraphs, images, links, and more, and indicates how this content is to be structured on the page.

 ## Activity